 - <distribution>, string, required field, name of the distribution that is associated to this variable.
 Its name needs to be contained in the <Distributions> block explained in Section 11.
-Note: Alternatively, this node must be ommitted if the <function> node is supplied. - <function>, string, required field, name of the function that defines the calculation of this variable from other distributed variables.
-Its name needs to be contained in the <functions> block explained in Section 17.
+In addition, if NDDistribution is used, the attribute dim is required.
+Note: Alternatively, this node must be omitted if the <function> node is supplied.

+- <function>, string, required field, name of the function that defines the calculation of this variable from other distributed variables.
+Its name needs to be contained in the <Functions> block explained in Section 18.
+This function must implement a method named "evaluate".
 Note: Alternatively, this node must be ommitted if the <distribution> node is supplied.